altairwei/msword-cli/README.rst

 Making the `msw` command available on your PATH
 -----------------------------------------------

-If you are using Python version 3.4 and you enabled the "Add Python.exe to Path” feature during installation (off by default), you can skip this section.
+If you are using Python version 3.4 and you enabled the "Add Python.exe to Pathâ feature during installation (off by default), you can skip this section.

 Generaly, when running Python, or python scripts from the command line you would need to inlcude the